egfx/Web-Cloud-File-Magager/README.md

 3.)
 Navigate to http://localhost/CloutFileMgr

--- To traverse directory contents --
+-- To traverse directory contents and to look at files --

 1.)
-Change the hash number at the top of the URL

-2.)
-Press the Enter key

-3.)
-Click the Refresh button
+Just click the corrosponding file or directory icon

 -- To run the unit tests --